Virtual reality system with scents for emergency trainings

 Virtual-Reality-system with scents for deployment training

-The main application area of the research project "StressScent II" is the training of medical emergency personnel in civilian environments by means of a serious game.
-The game was developed by the University of the Bundeswehr Munich (Prof. Dr. Marko Hofmann) and will now be supplemented with an olfactory perception for a nearly complete immersion in a stressful situation, and to be examined with regard to the stress experience (Prof. Dr. Karl-Heinz Renner).
+The main area of application of the “StressScent II” research project is the training of medical emergency care personnel in a civilian environment using a serious game.
+This is a development of the University of the Federal Armed Forces in Munich (Prof. Dr. Marko Hofmann) and is now being supplemented by an olfactory perception for almost complete immersion in a stressful situation and examined with regard to the experience of stress (Prof. Dr. Karl-Heinz Renner).

 Funding and funding identification:

 The dtec.bw Smart Health Lab (SHL) at the University of the Bundeswehr Munich conducts basic research on the medical and psychological mechanisms as well as application research on the effectiveness of Smart Health technologies in training and the prevention of mental disorders in emergency personnel in civilian and military contexts.
-The "StressScent II" project, in the context of the SHL, combines the expertise of stress research, fragrance research, virtual realities, and sensor technology with the goal of using and studying fragrances in VR.
+The "StressScent III" project, in the context of the SHL, combines the expertise of stress research, fragrance research, virtual realities, and sensor technology with the aim of using scents in VR and researching their effect on people.

 The dtec.bw Smart Health Lab is funded by the dtec.bw Center for Digitization and Technology Research of the Bundeswehr. dtec.bw is financed by the European Union's NextGenerationEU program.